Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 What Is the Depo-Provera Lawsuit in Alabama About?

 Pfizer and other manufacturers of Depo-Provera have been sued because their birth control shots allegedly increase the risk of developing meningioma brain tumors.
-As of March 2026, more than 2,098 lawsuits have been consolidated in a federal multidistrict litigation (MDL No. 3140) in the Northern District of Florida.
+As of June 2026, more than 5,500 lawsuits have been consolidated in a federal multidistrict litigation (MDL No. 3140) in the Northern District of Florida, with new cases being filed at a rate of roughly 650 per month.
 The Depo-Provera lawsuits are primarily based on two legal theories: (i) failure to warn and (ii) design defect.

 Pfizer’s Failure to Warn